PasswordIs0000/gpx2pln/README.md

 General features are:
 - Load one or more GPX files and concatenate them in order to retrieve a full track.
 For example the GPX track for the PCT is split into sections.
 - Find a reasonable small amount of waypoints to use in a flight plan that still follow along the original track.
+- If requested, split down the total flight plan into legs of a specific maximum length.
+- Find nearest airports to the start and end of each leg to use as departure and destination.
 - Export the generated flight plan in one or multiple PLN files that can be loaded into Microsoft Flight Simulator 2020.
-- If requested, split down the total flight plan into legs of a specific maximum length.
-- If requested, find the nearest airports/airfields and use them as departure and destination of each leg.

 ## Disclaimer